kmfahey/eloquent_javascript_book_exercises/ch12-exercises/exercise2_closure.md

     23 };

 The fun form returns a function that's a closure that has access to the scope object it was called with.
-That function copies the scope object for its use then returns the results of evaluating the body it was defined around in the context of the copied scope.
-The returned function is a closure in the local scope it was called with, so when it evaluates the body that body has access to that scope as well.
+That function creates a new scope object that uses the enclosing scope's object as a prototype.
+It explicitly sets the values of the parameters in that scope; but any other lookup would fall through to the prototype object.
+In this way it has access to the scope it was called in.